 Rule of thumb: follow the revenue growth

 How do you know when to start adding team members?
-You want to scale your team so that your teams’ expenses are not raised when your revenue increases.
+You want to scale product teams so that your teams’ expenses are not raised when your revenue increases.
 So, it would be best to find a balance to have your team members’ expenses not increase their revenue.

 Suppose you notice that profits have sharply increased and the projected forecast of your product will likely continue to increase.
-In that case, you need to add team members to keep up with the demand for your product, but you need to optimize the teams’ structure to manage the same increase of profit with as few people as possible.
+In that case, you need to add team members to keep up with the demand for your product, but you need to optimize the team’s structure to manage the same increase in profit with as few people as possible.